bobthecow/psysh/README.md

 It's even awesomer if you put it somewhere in your system path (like `/usr/local/bin` or `~/bin`)!

-Additional releases—including compatibility releases for PHP 5.3 and PHP without readline or intl—[are available on GitHub](https://github.com/bobthecow/psysh/releases).
+Additional releases—including compatibility releases for PHP 5.3, and for PHP without readline or intl—[are available on GitHub](https://github.com/bobthecow/psysh/releases).

 PsySH [is available via Composer](https://packagist.org/packages/psy/psysh), so you can use it in your project as well: